gopalkumar315/ridona/README.md

 # ridona
 ## Read big files and database tables with millions of rows without memory concern.
-Processing big files like CSV,TXT and...always been a problem in php and there are two major problem.
+Processing big text files always been a problem in php and there are two major problem.
 * Memory limitaion.
 * Using poor techniques for reading.<br>